 Whether at home, school, or out in the world, all kids face challenges in their lives.
 No matter how many choices, changes, and opportunities young people encounter, Free Spirit has had the same mission for more than 30 years: to provide children and teens—and the adults who care for and about them—with the tools they need to think for themselves, overcome challenges, and make a difference in the world.

-Based in Golden Valley, Minnesota, Free Spirit Publishing is known for its unique understanding of what kids want and need to navigate life successfully.
+Based in Minneapolis, Minnesota, Free Spirit Publishing is known for its unique understanding of what kids want and need to navigate life successfully.
 Our reputation as the leading publisher of Self-Help for Kids® and Self-Help for Teens® is grounded in books and other learning materials that are practical, positive, pro-kid, and solution focused.
 We’re not afraid to tackle tough topics such as teen depression, kids and anxiety, grief and loss, juvenile justice, and conflict resolution.
 Free Spirit also offers sound advice with a sense of humor on relevant issues including stress management, character building, puberty, school success, self-esteem, service learning, and more.
 We aim to meet all kids—toddlers, teens, and everyone in between—where they are (not where we wish they were), and support them to develop their talents, build resiliency, and foster a positive outlook on life so they can reach their goals.
 In early 2007, Free Spirit formed an Advisory Board of Educators—a diverse group of K–12 teachers, counselors, librarians, administrators, and social workers—who provide us with valuable feedback about our products.
 In early 2008, Free Spirit added the Teen Advisory Council, whose members contribute opinions on design, art, and content.
 This is just one of the ways our books stay current, credible, and truly helpful.